winstonchan1999/question_rater/README.md

 QA_dict = {
     'company' : 'Tesla',                         ## company of the OEM

-    'questions' : '''
+    'questions' : [
-        When is model 3 released?,               ## list of questions to be evaluated Can I use my phone as the key?,
+        When is model 3 released?,               ## list of questions to be evaluated, must be a Python list !
+        Can I use my phone as the key?,
         ...
-    ''',
+    ],

     'passage' : 'Tesla model 3 is...'            ## the context passage from which the questions are generated }